davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-04-20-AWS-EC2-user_data-on-windows.md

 `script` will convert your code into a `.bat` file and call `cmd.exe`.
 `powershell` will convert your conde into a `.ps1` file and call `powershell.exe`.

+### userdata on Windows from CloudFormation

+CloudFormation uses `json` format to describe your environment / infrastructure.
+If you are familiar with Microsoft Azure then this will be similar to an Azure Resource Manager (ARM) template.
+Part of this CloudFormation template would be the `UserData` block as you can see below.

 ```json
 "UserData": {